SinZero | Alcohol-Free Wine from Chile

 The Cabernet Sauvignon works with grilled red meat, hard cheeses, and dishes with some fat and structure.
 The Chardonnay fits roasted chicken, fish in butter sauce, or soft cheese.
 The Rosé is a good match for charcuterie, salmon, or a simple salad with vinaigrette.
 The Sparkling Brut and Sparkling Rosé work as an aperitif or alongside lighter starters — oysters, bruschetta, or fresh fruit.
 All styles are lighter in body than their alcoholic counterparts, which makes them flexible at the table.

-SinZero wines on alcfree.ch
+See all SinZero wines at alcfree.ch